ClickHouse/adsb.exposed/README.md

 const cloud_host = `https://${prefix}kvzqttvc2n.eu-west-1.aws.clickhouse-staging.com`;
 ```

-It maps a query to a pseudorandom host name, e.g. `xyz.sticky.kvzqttvc2n.eu-west-1.aws.clickhouse-staging.com` so that the same query will be mapped to the same hostname.
-The load balancer maps this host name to a replica using a consistent hashing algorithm.
+It maps a query to a pseudorandom hostname, e.g. `xyz.sticky.kvzqttvc2n.eu-west-1.aws.clickhouse-staging.com` so that the same query will be mapped to the same hostname.
+The load balancer maps this hostname to a replica using a consistent hashing algorithm.

 ## References

 ### Similar Projects

 Similar projects track back to 2007.
-Analysis and visualization of the air traffic and geospatial data is easy and accessible (assuming you use ClickHouse).
+Analysis and visualization of the air traffic and geospatial data are easy and accessible (assuming you use ClickHouse).

 #### [Flight Patterns](https://www.aaronkoblin.com/work/flightpatterns/) by Aaron Koblin (2007)